Microservice Versioning for Indispensable Clarity

 To provide the framework for managing services in their containers, DeployHub uses the concepts of Domains, Environment, Application, and Component.
 Some of these terms we’ve seen before, like Environment and Application, but Domains and Components are new concepts that relate to how your microservices are organized.
 Just to make sure we are all on the same page, an Environment is a collection of endpoints where your Application is going to be deployed.
 Most traditional Application Release Automation solutions use these terms and concepts for doing software deployments.

-To support microservices organization, DeployHub uses Components and Domains.
+To support microservices organization, DeployHub uses Components and Domains to manage your overall supply chain.
 DeployHub defines an Application as a collection of Components.
 Your microservices map directly to Components.
 Your Application could have any combination of Component types, such as a frontend microservice and a collection of common microservices.
 A Domain is both an object unique to DeployHub and a concept used to organize microservices based on lines of business or ‘problems’.
 This is often referred to as Domain Driven Design (DDD) and is a critical feature of microservice versioning, and versioning container content.

 DeployHub Team (based on Ortelius open source) is a microservice dashboard that provides you with two levels of Domains – a Global Domain and a Project Domain.
 DeployHub Pro supports a third level called the ‘Divisional’ Domain.
 Components are organized under the Domain structure.
 This organization is critical to versioning container content.

 Microservices are changing the way we develop, build, and deploy software.
-While solving many problems, microservices are also creating new challenges around tracking and versioning the use of services in large Kubernetes clusters.
+While solving many problems, microservices are also creating new challenges around tracking and versioning our overall software supply chain.
 New methods of microservice versioning management is needed to simplify the complexities of cloud-native development.
 DeployHub is one such solution.
-Its microservice catalog with built-in microservice versioning is designed to create a unified view of all your services, who uses them, who owns them and where they are running.
+It’s microservice catalog with built-in microservice versioning is designed to create a unified view of all your services, who uses them, who owns them and where they are running.

 - Domain Driven Design Catalog to Tame Microservice Sprawl